runvnc/algofilter/README.md

 But it can serve as a simple framework for any custom task.

-## Usage

-The core of the program is just a shell script (`app/watchblocks`) that looks for new blocks and pipes the transactions through each line of the `pipelines` script.
-Once you have followed the installation instructions below, and configured your pipelines, you can run it with `./startdaemon`.

 ## Installation

 You must have the `goal` Algorand binary installed.